A Tool Box of Strategies to Prevent Blood Sugar Spikes When Eating High Glycemic Index Foods

 Carbohydrates are broken down into simple sugars like glucose before absorption.
 The inner lining of the stomach and the small intestines do the absorption.
 The large intestines are mainly for water.

-If someone eats table sugar, also found in pop, soda, or soft drinks, the sugar gets absorbed rapidly.
+If someone eats table sugar, which is also found in pop, soda, or soft drinks, the sugar is absorbed rapidly.

 Rice, pasta, and other carbohydrates require digestion, but they are absorbed rapidly, especially if eaten alone.